au-ts/cogent/docs/surface.rst

     f (x, y) = let (a,b) = foo (x, y) !x !y in bar (a, b)

-Postfix ``!`` annotations can be used inline with pattern matching also:
+Prefix ``!`` annotations can be used inline with pattern matching also:

 ::